 You might pick a few with a work focus, while others stay free of office talk; or toss a few competitive exercises along with ones that require the team to collaborate.

-Let’s take a look at some team building activities that center around learning.
+Let’s take a look at some sales team building activities that center around learning.
 It’s possible to develop your reps in a way that brings the whole team closer.

 Learning and Development